apify/apify-docs/sources/academy/platform/deploying_your_code/index.md

 ## The "actorification" workflow {#workflow}

-There are four main steps to turning a piece of code into an Actor:
+Follow these four main steps to turn a piece of code into an Actor:

 1. Handle [accepting inputs and writing outputs](./inputs_outputs.md).
 2. Create an [input schema](./input_schema.md) **(optional)**.